Autocar India

 The Tracker 400 costs Rs 14,000 more than the Speed 400.

-Positioned as a flat track-inspired road motorcycle, the Tracker 400 adds a new body style and moniker to Triumph’s small-capacity range in India.
-The bike also comes with the downsized engine that is based on the earlier KTM-derived 398cc engine.
+Positioned as a flat-track-inspired road motorcycle, the Tracker 400 adds a new body style and moniker to Triumph’s small-capacity range in India.
+The bike comes with a downsized engine based on the earlier KTM-derived 398cc mill.

-The displacement for the downsized engine stands at 349cc and it will now benefit from the lower 18-percent tax bracket, as opposed to the earlier 40-percent tax bracket that it occupied.
-To achieve the lower-displacement, the brand has kept the bore intact and shortened stroke.
+The displacement for the downsized engine stands at 349cc, and it will now attract a lower 18 percent tax as opposed to a 40 percent tax.
+To achieve the lower displacement, the brand has kept the bore intact and shortened the stroke.

 Triumph Tracker 400 launched at Rs 2.46 lakh

-The Tracker 400 comes in a higher 40hp state-of-tune, same as the Thruxton, compared to the Speed 400 and Scrambler 400 that produce a lower 37hp.
-The Tracker also produces its peak power 250rpm higher-up in the rev range compared to the aforementioned models that produce their peak power at 8,500rpm.
+The Tracker 400 comes in a higher 40hp state of tune, the same as the Thruxton; the Speed 400 and Scrambler 400 produce a lower 37hp.
+The Tracker also produces its peak power 250rpm higher up in the rev range compared to the aforementioned models that produce their peak power at 8,500rpm.

 Triumph Tracker 400 launched at Rs 2.46 lakh

-However, at 32Nm, the torque number remains the same as other models and this engine continues to come mated with a six-speed gearbox.
-Compared to the international-spec model, the India-spec Tracker is down by 2hp.
+However, at 32Nm, the torque number remains the same as other models, and this engine continues to come mated with a 6-speed gearbox.
+Compared to the international-spec bike, the India-spec Tracker is down by 2hp.

-The Tracker runs on 17-inch wheels at both-ends that get a new-style compared to other small-capacity Triumphs, shod with MRF REVZ FD1 tyres.
-It gets a USD fork and a monoshock setup, similar to the entire-range, barring the Speed T4.
-However, At 181kg, the Tracker 400 is heavier by 2kg compared to the new Speed 400.
+The Tracker runs on 17-inch wheels that have a new style compared to other small-capacity Triumphs, shod with MRF REVZ FD1 tyres.
+It gets a USD fork and a monoshock setup, similar to the entire range, barring the Speed T4.
+And at 181kg, the Tracker 400 is 2kg heavier than the new Speed 400.

 Triumph Tracker 400 launched at Rs 2.46 lakh

-Visually, the Tracker 400 adopts a flatter, stripped-back design language inspired by flat-track racing, with a boxy fuel tank, flyscreen, number-board-style panels and a colour-coded seat cowl.
-The rear three-quarter section, including the simple rectangular LED tail-light and even the seat, seem to be shared with the Thruxton 400.
-It is available in three colours - white with red, yellow with black and black with red
+Visually, the Tracker 400 adopts a flatter, stripped-back design language inspired by flat-track racing, with a boxy fuel tank, a flyscreen, number-board-style panels and a colour-coded seat cowl.
+The rear three-quarter section, including the simple rectangular LED tail-light and even the seat, seems to be shared with the Thruxton 400.
+It is available in three colours: white with red, yellow with black, and black with red.

 New Triumph 350cc models price and specifications revealed

-While retaining the same name, the small-capacity Speed, Thruxton, Scramblers, and new Tracker get a downsized 350cc engine that lets them slip under the lower tax bracket.
+While retaining their names, the small-capacity Speed, Thruxton and Scrambler bikes, along with the new Tracker, get a downsized 350cc engine that lets them slip under the lower tax bracket.

 2 min read6 Apr '26